hadi-ibra/SICK_Summarization/README.md

 ## Demo
 Inside the project is present a ```demo.py``` file to run a pipeline with 4 different model (SICK, SICK+Idiom, Few-Shot (Llama), Few-Shot+Idiom (Llama)) on a dialog extracted from SamSum.
 A helper jupyter notebook is also present, called ```demo_runner.ipynb```.
-It contains all the required preliminary operation described in the "Setting" section with just a few path to modify.
+It contains all the required preliminary operations described in the "Setting" section with just a few path to modify.
+To run the demo, add to your google drive, or folder of execution, the pre-trained weigths from [base_sick](https://drive.google.com/drive/folders/1JTKgwl0JOxpNOju-5kmz7BDD_yslAAgz?usp=sharing) and [idiom_sick](https://drive.google.com/drive/folders/1uhWqKFbv_1gChjuea59vCuuKBuHiXS12?usp=drive_link).
+After that just follow the steps written in the jupyter notebook.

 ## Experiments run
 Use the following command to run all the project experiments.
 Every experiment category present a subset of possible parameters.